wyfo/apischema/docs/validation.md

 `ast.NodeVisitor` and the Python black magic begins...

 #### Why only validate at deserialization and not at instantiation?
-Dataclass are typed-checked, so data put in the constructor are supposed to be typed-checked too, so validation would be useless most of the time.
-That's why it doesn't seem justified to add this high overhead everywhere for everyone.
-By the way, if it was implemented, in order to be consistent, validation should be performed each time the instance is modified (if you don't trust `__init__` argument, why would it be different for `__setattr__`) and it would add even more overhead.
-Other libraries exist to ensure preservation of class invariants.
+*Apischema* uses type annotations, so every objects used can already be statically type-checked (with *Mypy*/*Pycharm*/etc.) at instantiation but also at modification.

 #### Why use validators for dataclasses instead of doing validation in `__post_init__`?
 Actually, validation can completly be done in `__post_init__`, there is not problem with that.
 However, validators offers one thing that cannot be achieved with `__post_init__`: they are run before `__init__`, so they can validate incomplete data.
-Moreover, they are only run during deserialization, so they don't add overhead to normal class instantiation (yes, that's a minor argument).
-Of course, there is also features like dependencies computing, discard ... (which could be achieved in `__post_init__` but require some lines of code).
+Moreover, they are only run during deserialization, so they don't add overhead to normal class instantiation.